 The Board of Directors through the work of the Audit Risk and Resources Committee review the leadership scales and pay policy for the Trust.
-The remuneration of key educational personnel is based on evidence of sustained high-quality performance with regard to leadership, management and pupil outcomes.
-The Board and Audit Risk and Resources Committee review and authorise salaries for all leadership roles.
-In line with the Appraisal policy a framework was set for a clear and consistent assessment of the overall performance of teachers and leaders including the Trust Lead and for supporting their development within the context of the Trust's plan for improving educational provision and performance and the standards expected of teachers and leaders.
-It also sets out the process by which performance would be directly linked to pay progression.
-Performance and Pay recommendations of key management personnel are reviewed annually by the Directors and an external consultant having regard to a number of factors including performance.
+The remuneration of key educational personnel is based on evidence which includes sustained high-quality performance regarding leadership, management and pupil outcomes.
+The Board and Audit Risk and Resources Committee review and authorise annual salaries for all leadership roles.
+In line with the Appraisal policy a tramework was set for a clear and consistent assessment of the overall performance of teachers and leaders including the Trust Lead and for supporting their development within the context of the Trust's plan for improving educational provision and performance and the standards expected of teachers and leaders.
+Performance and Pay recommendations of key management personnel are reviewed annually by the Directors and an external consultant having regard to several factors including performance.

-The Trust benchmarks against pay levels in other Trusts of a similar size and/or structure, and the NGA and refers to the Executive Pay Benchmarking survey for leaders (CST)
+The Trust benchmarks against pay levels in other Trusts of a similar size and/or structure and refers to the Kreston UK Academies Benchmark Report and Executive Pay Benchmarking survey for leaders (CST)

-The Trust has instructed an external partner to carry out a full executive pay exercise which includes benchmarking pay in other Trusts of a similar size and/or structure.
-The results will be presented to the Audit Risk and Resources Committee with recommendations going to the Full Board
+The Trust instructed an external partner to carry out a full annual benchmarking exercise to review executive pay with results being presented to the Audit Risk and Resources Committee with recommendations going to the Full Board.
+This annual exercise.